top of page

 Throughout my life, I have been entrusted several, each shared with me by different individuals.
 To this day, I have never revealed these secrets to anyone, nor do I harbor any intention to do so.
 The fact that I no longer maintain contact with some of these individuals is irrelevant to my commitment to be a man of my word.

 I am aware that if I were to expose the secrets entrusted to me, it would eradicate my confidence in my ability to be a man worthy of trust and respect.
 As such, I view secret-keeping as an obligation that should be honored whenever the situation arises.
 A vow, like the one presented in the Samurai's Bushido code.
-This obligation extends not only to myself but also to my reputation as a public figure, someone who has a responsibility to preserve and nurture his audience's trust.

 The Charm of Secrets: Uncovering the Human Need to Share